 The estimated development hours for API requirements published by ONC constitute 900–1200 hours not including relevant security requirements and 1200–1800 hours including relevant security requirements

 Actually there is a way!
 Health Samurai has been developing an enterprise grade FHIR server Aidbox since 2012.
 Aidbox is up to date with the most recent stable FHIR specification.
-Aidbox implements OAuth 2.0 authorisation provider and policy-based access control.
+Aidbox implements OAuth 2.0 authorization provider and policy-based access control.
 Aidbox works over HTTPS and has a complete audit of all events in the system.
 It satisfies all the security requirements for the ONC-certified API too: